-If you need to verify a document issued in Croatia for use outside of Croatia and the EU, you can request an apostille confirmation from the competent municipality court.
-Go to the nadležni općinski sud (competent municipality court) closest to the institution that issued the document.
+If you need to verify a document issued in Croatia for use outside Croatia and the EU/EEA, you can request an apostille confirmation from the competent općinski sud (municipality court) closest to the institution that issued the document.

-Every Croatian municipality belongs to a certain municipality court that is nearest to its location.
-There are 34 municipality courts in Croatia.
-The list of all municipality courts can be found here.
+Every Croatian municipality belongs to a particular municipality court nearest its location.
+Croatia has 34 municipality courts.
+A list of municipal courts is available here.

-If you’re planning to use a foreign document within Croatia, then you need to have the document fully legalized in the country where it was issued.
-This procedure varies from country to country, so you’ll need to check with that government to find out exactly what is required.
+If you plan to use a foreign document within Croatia, you need to have the document fully legalized in the country where it was issued.
+The procedure varies from country to country, so you’ll need to check with their government to determine precisely what is required.

-For those who wish to use a Croatian document abroad, you must follow the below steps to fully legalize the document.
+For those who wish to use a Croatian document abroad, you must follow the below steps to legalize the document fully.

 #1 Translation of the document

-The first step is translation of the document you want to fully legalize.
-You must do this at the notary public in Croatia, called “javni bilježnik”.
+The first step is translating the document you want to fully legalize.
+The document must be translated by the court translator in Croatia.
+This person is called sudski tumač.